acl2025-srw/acl2025-srw.github.io/index.md

 ----
 # News Alerts

+June 25, 2025: The Camera-ready version submission has been open!
+Student Status Proof is Required! (details can be found here.)

 June 25, 2025: At least one author of each accepted paper must complete the registration by this date.
+SRW attendees must register for the '[Full Conference](https://2025.aclweb.org/)' (not workshops only), as the SRW will be held during the main conference.
+Virtual registration is permitted.

 June 23, 2025: Grant application has been closed.